 User-generated content is original content created by your audience.
 It is a type of earned media that you can use to advertise your product.
 The most popular examples of UGC are photos of your product, online reviews, mentions, and recommendations.

 Consumers trust reviews from other people.
-Consequently, happy customers are the best advocates.
-As consumers, they can give unique feedback based on their experiences with your brand and provide social proof.
+Consequently, happy customers are the best advocates since they can give plenty of unique feedback based on their experiences with your brand and provide social proof.

-Check out an example of UGC content on the page of fashion brand CULTNAKED.
+Check out an example of UGC content on the page of a fashion brand called CULTNAKED.
 They use photos made by their customers on their own page for promotion.

 6. Create a video

 Video is becoming more and more popular in advertising.
-According to research conducted by Wyzowl's State of Video Marketing Survey, 93% of marketers who use video say that it's an important part of their marketing strategy.
-Moreover, 87% of video marketers reported that video gives them a positive ROI.
+According to research conducted by Wyzowl’s State of Video Marketing Survey, 93% of marketers who use video say that it’s an important part of their marketing strategy.
+Moreover, 87% of video marketers reported that video ads give them a positive ROI.

-There are many options to create such content for different purposes.
-You can promote instructions, guides, unpackings, and reviews.
+You can create video ads to promote instructions, guides, unboxings, and reviews.
 Work with your in-house team, hire an agency, or partner with an influencer to create high-performing video content.

 Congrats, now you are ready to create a successful paid media strategy.
-If you are interested in your brand promotion, SendPulse offers lots of opportunities, such as sending promotional email campaigns, creating chatbots and landing pages, automating your sales with the CRM system.
-We provide 24/7 support, high quality, and unlimited free tariffs.
+If you are interested in your brand promotion, SendPulse offers lots of opportunities, such as sending promotional email campaigns, creating chatbots and landing pages, and automating your sales with the CRM system.
+We provide 24/7 support, high quality, and unlimited free pricing plans.